dynamsoft-docs/barcode-reader-docs/performance/speed.md

 -->

-### Stage 2 Localize the barcode zones on the ROI Image
+### Localize the barcode zones: Enhance the grayscale image

 Entering this stage, DBR has a grayscale image which could have been cropped from the original image with focus on the region where the barcode is localized.

-In this stage, we first turn the grayscal image into a binary image and then localize the barcode zones.

-#### Enhance the grayscale image

 The grayscale image is the basis for the following steps.
 The better the quality, the faster the later steps can be.
 Use the parameter [ImagePreprocessingModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/image-preprocessing-modes.html#imagepreprocessingmodes) to specify how the quality is enhanced.

 **Recommendation**

 DBR goes through all specified image preprocessing modes.
 Therefore, try to limit the mode to just one which is best suited to the target images or simply skip the grayscale enhancing.

-#### Generate a good binary image
+### Localize the barcode zones: Generate a good binary image

-This has been discussed above in [Determine the appropriate binarization mode](#determine-the-appropriate-binarization-mode).
+This has been discussed briefly above in [Determine the appropriate binarization mode](#determine-the-appropriate-binarization-mode).
 Here we'll look at some arguments that can be used to adjust the modes further.

 * For `BM_THRESHOLD`, we can explicitly set a value to the argument `BinarizationThreshold` which dictates at which point a pixel is regarded as black/white.
 Generally we can just use the default value -1 which allows DBR to calculate a proper threshold itself.